Our Blog

 Now, brands are trying to avoid their own fashion faux pas by pledging to reduce their environmental impact.
 Hennes & Mauritz (H&M) Chief Executive Helena Helmersson told climate-action group Race to Zero in October that there needs to be a “different approach to how fashion is designed, made and used.”

 Deloitte reports that a third of consumers look for brands with strong sustainable (34%) and ethical (30%) credentials.
-Climate Neutral, one of the largest certifying organisations, just announced that it has approved 338 products to tout its logo on their labels and packaging6.
+Climate Neutral, one of the largest certifying organisations, just announced that it had approved 338 products to tout its logo on their labels and packaging6.
 Brands include Allbirds and REI.
 Mars is taking the bold step of having all lines of its dog food plus most edible products certified as carbon neutral by 2025.

-Sustainability initiatives and an understanding of a retailer’s environmental impact can influence a consumer’s brand awareness and loyalty.
+Retail sustainability initiatives and an understanding of a retailer’s environmental impact can influence a consumer’s brand awareness and loyalty.
 Retailers should strongly consider implementing plans that focus on reducing their carbon footprint and overall environmental impact.

 The Rise of Upcycling and Rental: Good for Customers, Brands, Retailers & The Planet

 Environmental concerns plus consumer demand are leading brands towards upcycling and more circular product lines.
 Second-hand shopping and retail rental schemes can help retailers bring back the fun factor while growing sales.
 Research also shows that there is growing interest in recycled clothes.
-It’s estimated that the secondhand market will reach $53 billion by 2023 with the industry growing 11 times faster than traditional retail7.
+It’s estimated that the secondhand market will reach $53 billion by 2023 with the industry growing 11 times faster than traditional retail.7

 Retailers themselves are also walking into the space with Lululemon, Nike and ASOS setting up an online shopping experience for those interested in pre-loved items.